alexjmanlove/convolutional-variational-autoencoders/README.md

 ## What is a Convolutional Neural Network?

 In this project we start by briefly recapping the convolutional neural networks and explore their use for supervised tasks of classification and regression.
+Each face is labelled with an age, gender and ethnicity.
+We formulate CNNs feeding into simple multi-layer perceptrons which learn to predict these target variables given the 48x48 pixel face image tensor.
 ![convolutions-1](https://user-images.githubusercontent.com/79708390/212490621-2c4ed11c-b6fb-4888-a073-bae63c1f08de.png)

 ## What is a Variational Autoencoder?